 Like Glenn Close rearing out of the bath when you think she can’t possibly have any life left, old movies are increasingly being reanimated in the entertainment industry’s desperate search for content across other platforms.
 Three months ago Disney’s plans to reboot its venerable animations as live-action films was under the spotlight; now it is the turn of fellow Hollywood studio Paramount to flex its muscles as it ransacks its archive for recyclable properties.

-Fatal Attraction‘s original gender politics will survive intact – and the betting is they won’t – there’s no doubt that reviving past successes has a powerful attraction for a risk-averse Hollywood studio.
-Screen International, “and enough time has passed for them to be brought back.
+Whether or not Fatal Attraction‘s original gender politics will survive intact – and the betting is they won’t – there’s no doubt that reviving past successes has a powerful attraction for a risk-averse Hollywood studio.
+“Paramount had a lot of big hits in the 1980s,” says Michael Rosser, news editor for film industry trade magazine Screen International, “and enough time has passed for them to be brought back.
 There’s a fresh audience out there who haven’t seen the originals, but there is also brand recognition, which is so crucial financially.”

 Fatal Attraction’s disinterment marks the latest burst of activity from Paramount’s recently revived TV division, which had been defunct between 2006 and 2013.
 Other film-based series in the pipeline include Minority Report, based on the Tom Cruise science fiction drama that was originally made for Dreamworks, but is now owned by Paramount; Ashecliffe, based on the Martin Scorsese-directed thriller Shutter Island; American Gigolo, the 80s style classic that made a star of Richard Gere; and Galaxy Quest, drawn from the 1999 comedy about aliens who turn up at a fan convention.